nizoodxs/movies_website-python-html-css-javascript-/readme.txt

 run movie_page.py

 After you run movie_page.py notice that fresh_tomatoes.html gets created automatically.
-Thank you for view this project.
+Thank you for viewing this project.